denten-books/plain-text/4-chapter.md

 about the "tape."
 Reel-to-reel recorders too will need further and progressively more expansive annotations, as the technology fades from collective memory.
-Thus, with the curtain drawn, we the audience, the readers, and the custodians of this work are almost immediately implicated in Krapp's narcissistic archival habits.
+Thus, with the curtain drawn, we the audience, the readers, and the custodians of this work are implicated in Krapp's narcissistic archival habits.
 We reach for the volume, read, reread, annotate, and reshelve. *Krapp's Last Tape* is also a spool in our own collection---a spot on the bookshelf that will continue to comfort and to unsettle us well into our own dotage.

 Staged at the dawn of personal audio recording, Beckett's play shifts the focus of the conversation about archives from the public to the private sphere.